Endorsing qualified clergy-persons to chaplaincy ministry

 need to have formal training and experience in clinical pastoral education (CPE).

 Normally, an individual applying for endorsement must have completed the M.Div. degree at an accredited school of religion.
-Additionally, the best qualified applicants will have a minimum of two years professional ministry experience after seminary.
-Our
+Additionally, the best-qualified applicants will have a minimum of two years of professional ministry experience after seminary.

 Chaplains serve and minister in a pluralistic environment.
 They must be committed to providing for the religious needs of people of all faiths.
 How this works out in a practical way is determined by the various government agencies and public/private institutions